UNCLE OSWALD’S Q&A FORUM – MAY 2020

 Uncle Oswald, our resident know-it-all retired arbitrator, is sitting idle on his veranda smoking his pipe, awaiting your questions relating to ADR practice.
 Many years ago, when he did his articles with Hugo de Groot, Voet and Partners, he had the same ADR issues that you are faced with now.

-Dear Uncle Oswald
+Dear Uncle Oswald,

-I have been appointed as arbitrator in an arbitral dispute governed by the 2018 Standard Procedure Rules of the Association of Arbitrators (Southern Africa) NPC where the versions of both parties are equally probable.
+I have been appointed as arbitrator in an arbitral dispute governed by the 2018 Standard Procedure Rules of the Association (Southern Africa) NPC where the versions of both parties are equally probable.
 Because I’ve seen this happen in the High Court, my inclination is to grant absolution from the instance and just get out of here.
 Can I do that?

 With absolute faith